foodsAvoid standard versions

 Best use.
 Decide whether malt vinegar is a safer gluten-free choice before buying, cooking, or ordering.

 Boundary.
-Not for diagnosis, treatment, personal tolerance, formal testing, medical nutrition planning, live brand guarantees, or restaurant safety guarantees.
-Use it only to organize the current malt vinegar label, ingredient, kitchen, menu, store, or backup decision.
+Not for diagnosis, treatment, personal tolerance, formal testing, medical nutrition planning, live brand certification, or restaurant certification.

 The job it actually answers